vmmax123/todo_prettytable/README.md

 - 'A' adds a new task item
 - 'C' marks items as complete
 - 'D' deletes item
-- 'X' to quit and rest the list
+- 'X' to quit and reset the list

 - stores tasks as a .pkl